na-na-hi/renget/archive/pofw5.md

-[VR Weapon Overhaul](https://www.nexusmods.com/fallout4/mods/64610) - Fixes for See Through Scopes on a lot of mods [Kabuto VR](https://www.nexusmods.com/fallout4/mods/35909) - Adds immersive power helmets [Binaural 3D Surround Sound](https://www.nexusmods.com/fallout4/mods/39692/) - Decent spatial audio [VR Perfkit](https://github.com/fholger/vrperfkit), [Reshade](https://www.nexusmods.com/skyrimspecialedition/mods/46999), or [Fallout 4 Upscaler VR](https://www.nexusmods.com/fallout4/mods/73715) - Individually or in some combination, for sharpening and upscaling, and better anti aliasing if you need.
-The game is pretty blurry by default.
+[VR Weapon Overhaul](https://www.nexusmods.com/fallout4/mods/64610) - Fixes for See Through Scopes on a lot of mods [Kabuto VR](https://www.nexusmods.com/fallout4/mods/35909) - Adds immersive power helmets [Binaural 3D Surround Sound](https://www.nexusmods.com/fallout4/mods/39692/) - Decent spatial audio [VR Perfkit](https://github.com/fholger/vrperfkit), [Reshade](https://www.nexusmods.com/skyrimspecialedition/mods/46999), or [Fallout 4 Upscaler VR](https://www.nexusmods.com/fallout4/mods/73715) - Individually or in some combination, for sharpening, upscaling, and better anti aliasing if you need.
+The game is pretty blurry by default so at least sharpening is nice.

 ##Also Consider:
 [Fallout 4 VR FPS Stabilizer](https://www.nexusmods.com/fallout4/mods/65961) - Adjusts settings based on your framerate.
 Can help in areas like Corvega or downtown Boston.